Marwan878/Marwan878/README.md

 ## 👨‍💻 About Me

 I'm a **Frontend Web Developer** specializing in **React** and modern web technologies.
 I love crafting clean, responsive, and user-friendly digital experiences that make a difference.
-Currently seeking opportunities to contribute to innovative projects and grow my expertise in the ever-evolving world of web development.

 - Open to new opportunities and exciting projects
 - Gaming enthusiast when I'm not coding
 - Always eager to learn and adapt to new technologies